monarch-initiative/HpoWorkshop/docs/introduction.rst

 Scope of the HPO
 ################

 The HPO was initially developed for the analysis of Mendelian disease.
 Subsequently, the HPO has been used in a number of other contexts.
-The following two papers discuss an extension of the HPO to analyze common (complex) disease and an application of the HPO for leverage EHR-encoded laboratory data to search for biomarkers in asthma.
+The following papers discuss an extension of the HPO to analyze common (complex) disease, an application of the HPO for leverage EHR-encoded laboratory data to search for biomarkers in asthma, and a method for using semantic clustering to characterize subtypes of long COVID.

 * Groza T et al (2014) The Human Phenotype Ontology: Semantic Unification of Common and Rare Disease.
 Am J Hum Genet.
 2015 Jul 2;97(1):111-24. [`PMID:26119816 <https://pubmed.ncbi.nlm.nih.gov/26119816/>`_]
 * Zhang XA et al (2019) Semantic integration of clinical laboratory tests from electronic health records for deep phenotyping and biomarker discovery.
 NPJ Digit Med;2:32. [`PMID:31119199 <https://pubmed.ncbi.nlm.nih.gov/31119199/>`_]
+* Reese JT et al (2022) Generalizable Long COVID Subtypes: Findings from the NIH N3C and RECOVER Programs [`medRxiv <https://www.medrxiv.org/content/10.1101/2022.05.24.22275398v1>`_]

 Translations and Plain-language HPO
 ###################################